 Fire Safe Sonoma has developed a Recommendations Section template that is similar to the Summary Section but not as constraining.
 This template also offers boilerplate text only and the document is fully editable.
-You can access the Recommendations template on our website under the Emerging Firewise USA® Resources page through this link: https://www.firesafesonoma.org/emerging-firewiseusa-community-resources/ or by using the QR Code above.
+You can access the Recommendations template HERE.